grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Good," said Percy through an exhale of her cigarillo smoke.
 Her eyes were bloodshot and her entire face drooping and wane from lack of sleep.
 She had another cup of coffee in her other hand.
 "Need anything else from me when you try the mating?"

 "I do not think so.
 But it will go much easier for Shakes if we can put the _Prospect_ in motion, and lower the deck under --- just run sail-up.
-At that depth the waves will have a lot less affect on the motion of the boat."
+At that depth the waves will have a lot less effect on the motion of the boat."

 Chips looked up from her work again when she heard this.